theron-wang/otr4j/README.md

 - Use security manager and policy files to prevent reflective access to `net.java.otr4j.crypto` and subpackages:
   The architectural constraint prescribes that all sensitive cryptographic material is concentrated in `net.java.otr4j.crypto`.
 Secrets are encapsulated, but reflection would still allow access and extraction of this sensitive data.

-# Limitations
+## Limitations

-* _otr4j supports message lengths up to 2^31._
+- _otr4j supports message lengths up to 2^31._
   Message sizes in OTR are defined as 4-byte _unsigned_.
 Due to Java's signed integer types, this implementation currently uses a signed integer.
 Therefore, the highest bit of the message length is interpreted as sign bit.
 Lengths over 2^31 are unsupported.
-* _otr4j assumes message injections onto the (chat) network always succeed._
+- _otr4j assumes message injections onto the (chat) network always succeed._
   It is expected that message injection always succeeds.
 There is no way to signal that it failed and otr4j does not have any countermeasures in case it fails.
 (This may be added as a feature, but is currently not under consideration.)

-# Contributing / Help needed
+## Contributing / Help needed

 Please open an issue to discuss contributions early.
 As OTRv4 is still in draft and work on otr4j is active, things might change quickly.

 - Helping with implementation work:
-  - See the Functional/Operational/Developmental action points above.
+  - See the [Functional/Operational/Developmental action points][checklist].
   - Look for `FIXME`/`TODO` in the code.
 - Peer-reviewing (for correctness, security and improvements in general)
   _Don't trust me.
-I have done most of the work, so you can contribute the fixes to make it trustworthy for you!_
+I have done most of the work, so you can contribute the fixes to make it more trustworthy._
 - Integration into chat clients
   - adoption
   - feedback on the API from the user perspective